vitaly-t/pg-promise/README.md

 Special syntax `this:raw` / `this^` is supported, to inject the formatting object as raw JSON string.

 **WARNING:**<br/>
-This filter is unsafe, and should not be used for values that come from the user input, as it may result in [SQL injection].
+This filter is unsafe, and should not be used for values that come from the client side, as it may result in [SQL injection].

 ### Open Values